TosbackCgusBridge-Bot/CGUs-versions/Huffingtonpost/Privacy Policy.md

 *   FRONT PAGE
 *   Politics

-    *   Trump: It's A 'Total Sham,' Time For 'Revolution'12k
+    *   Trump: It's A 'Total Sham,' Time For 'Revolution'14k
-    *   LIVE UPDATES: Election Results Roll In25k
+    *   Who Won The Popular Vote?3k
-    *   LIVE UPDATES: Voters Hit The Polls On Election Day 26k
+    *   Obama Victory Speech: 'The Best Is Yet To Come'40k
-    *   Obama Victory Speech: 'The Best Is Yet To Come'27k
+    *   Obama Defeats Romney In Presidential Election9k
-    *   Obama's Reelection Signals Rise Of New America16k
+    *   Obama's Reelection Signals Rise Of New America17k

     Go to Politics **More in Politics**